 Inspiration quickly fades and is not enough to sustain a prolonged effort.
 That’s why you should act immediately when inspiration strikes.
 For example, when you have the idea for a blog post, jump straight into writing it—waiting causes the inspiration to pass and the likelihood of writing it goes down.

 At the end of the week I reflect on what went well, what’s not working, and what I learned.
-The key is to write down an observation and they add specific supporting examples.
+The key is to write down an observation and then add specific supporting examples.
 What I typically find is that I’m drawing conclusions from a small number of instances—or none at all.
-This is often enough to dispel broad based worrying tat accumulates at the end of the week (especially on weeks that haven’t gone well).
+This is often enough to dispel broad based worrying that accumulates at the end of the week (especially on weeks that haven’t gone well).

 Writing an essay is like living in a temporary intellectual home for awhile.
 It means you are spending time with the subject, getting to know it’s details, nuance, and depth.
 It’s the opposite of being an intellectual tourist with a passing understanding.